purrbot-site/PurrBot/README.md

   <img src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@2/assets/cozy/translate/crowdin_64h.png" height="64" alt="crowdin-badge" title="Translate the bot on Crowdin">
 </a>

-Thanks to the community is \*Purr\* available in various languages and we're always open for adding more!
+Thanks to the community is \*Purr\* available in various languages, and we're always open for adding more!
 Want to help?
 Great!
 Just make sure to read the information provided in [our documentation][translate] to find out how you can help.

 All currently worked on translations can be found at [lang.purrbot.site][translations].